 When are tooth extractions necessary?

 Most commonly, tooth extractions remove wisdom teeth, preventing them from causing further oral health problems in your mouth.
 The dentist also extracts teeth that are severely damaged or decayed, and can’t be saved by other forms of dental treatment.
-An extraction is also an option for orthodontic and overcrowding reasons.
+Extraction is also an option for orthodontic and overcrowding reasons.

 How should I prepare for a tooth extraction?